How to evaluate the best drug test kit

 ○ What is the best drug test for employees?

 The simplest by far the most popular method testing employees is with a Dip-card, they are easy to administer and detect up to thirteen drugs simultaneously.
-Most common is the five or ten panels options.
+The most common is the five or ten panels options.
 These kits are also available with a specimen validity check to determine urine integrity before testing for drugs, assuring the administrator the donor is not trying to cheat.

 Features & Benefits: Very quick results, low cost, 99% accurate, easy to use and results appear in minutes.